chintanr97/Income-Tax-Simulator/README.md

 14. **Section 80TTB:** Interest earned on various deposits can be added for deductions in this slab, provided you are a `Senior Citizen` based on the income tax policies.
 The maximum deduction allowed is capped at `INR 50,000`.
 15. **Section 80U:** Deductions applicable for the treatment of self disability.
 The claims under this section can only be added when no claims are made under Section 80DD.
 In both of these sections, the claims can be made as much maximum amount (providing a valid disability certificate), whereas deductions under Section 80DDB are capped minimum of either the maximum cap or the actual expense incurred.

 These benefits or tax deductions are not applicable in the New Income Tax Regime.
-However, the difference in the income tax rates between the 2 regimes allow taxpayers to adjust between thier investments while staying in old regimes with higher tax rates or moving to new regime without any tax deductions and incurring less tax rates.
-These benefits leverage out when the surcharge on the gross taxable income increases as per the new tax regime compared to old one.
+However, the difference in the income tax rates between the 2 regimes allow taxpayers to adjust between their investments while staying in old regimes with higher tax rates or moving to new regime without any tax deductions and incurring less tax rates.

+### Some additional tax Benefits

+1. **Loss From House Property:** These deductions include the amount as applicable because of the *loss of income* (as defined under IT policies) due to payment of interest on the house loan taken on the property owned.
+The deductions under this section are *not applicable* in the New Tax Regime.
+However, any loss due to payment of interest on house loan can be adjusted under income due to the house property (e.g. a let-out house property).
+Although, this clause cannot be used as a deduction under *loss of income due to house property*, in the New Income Tax Regime.
+2. **Section 10 Deductions:** Section 10 deductions include the benefits under various clauses applicable under the Old Income Tax Regime.
+In the New Income Tax Regime an individual can only claim deductions under clause 10(14) of the Income Tax Rules.

 ## Policy of Usage